A team of sled dogs running through snowy terrain under a cloudy sky.

 The Nightmare Before Christmas (1993)

-Amanda Banta: Jack Skellington, leader of Halloween Town, crosses holidays and stumbles into Christmas Town.
+Amanda Banta said: Jack Skellington, leader of Halloween Town, crosses holidays and stumbles into Christmas Town.
 Parents of young or sensitive kids should be aware that this classic family Halloween movie involves Santa being abducted and has some "bad guy" characters.

 The Princess Bride (1987)